 As part of the state’s continued efforts to slow the increasing spread of COVID-19, the Michigan Department of Health and Human Services (MDHHS) and Michigan Department of Technology, Management and Budget (DTMB) announced the statewide rollout of the COVID-19 exposure notification app.
 This anonymous, free, and voluntary app let’s users know whether they may have recently been exposed to COVID-19.
 Users can confidentially submit a positive test result into the app and alert others in recent proximity that they may have also been exposed to the virus.
 To download or learn more about this free app, please visit the State of Michigan Website.

 City of Grosse Pointe COVID-19 Precautions

-City Hall has REOPENED with COVID-19 precautions in place, Click Here to view the City's reopening plan.
-If you can conduct your City business online, by mail or email or phone, please continue to do so.
+Grosse Pointe City Hall and Municipal Court is currently closed to the public until December 20 but fully operational with COVID-19 precautions in place, Click Here to view the City's reopening plan.
+If you can conduct your City business online, by mail, email, or phone, please do so.
 Use the newly installed drop box at the entrance to City Hall to simply drop off payments, absentee ballots, or other documents and applications.
-If you need to come inside, there is a seven person visitor limit.
-Visitors and City staff must maintain 6 foot distances and wear masks.
-Counter shields are in place.
-If you need to meet with a staff person, please make an appointment in advance.
 Thank you for your cooperation in trying to prevent the spread of COVID-19.

 The City of Grosse Pointe is taking precautions to protect our City’s residents and staff in an attempt to the slow the transmission of this virus: